-In this guide, you will learn how to provision an AWS EKS Kubernetes cluster with Terraform.
-Let’s start with the basics.
+In this guide, you’ll learn how to provision a fully functional AWS EKS cluster with Terraform using the battle-tested terraform-aws-modules/eks/aws community module.
+We’ll cover:

 AWS EKS (Elastic Kubernetes Service) is a managed service from AWS that makes Kubernetes cluster management easier to implement and scale.
 It provides a reliable and scalable platform to run Kubernetes workloads, allowing engineers to focus on building applications while AWS takes care of managing the underlying Kubernetes infrastructure.

-At the same time, if you are not using an IaC tool to manage your infrastructure, Terraform is one of the most popular tools available alternative OpenTofu could be even more appropriate for your use cases.
+At the same time, if you are not using an IaC tool to manage your infrastructure, Terraform is one of the most popular tools available.
+Alternatively, OpenTofu could be even more appropriate for your use cases.

 Here are some of the benefits Terraform provides: